Title Dashboards: TV shows and films at a glance

 All applicable genres

-Export Dashboard data
+Export the entire Dashboard

 Export all viewership data and metadata for a title within your selected time period by clicking the Download button at top right.